 All of the figures included in the comparatives related to restricted funds.

-The academy received £23k of funding for Covid-19 catch up premium and costs incurred in respect of this funding totalled £23k.
+During the year the academy received £11.8k of funding for Covid-19 catch up premium and costs incurred in respect of this funding totalled £11.8k.

 4. OTHER TRADING ACTIVITIES